 Eloise Pepper Arts Education Fund

-Through this fund, the Columbia Theatre is able to bring the joy of live theatre to many children each year with theatre camps, the Fibre Federal Rainy Months Series, and community workshops.
+Through this fund, we are able to open the doors of the Columbia Theatre to thousands of children each year—offering theatre camps, the Fibre Federal Rainy Months Series, and hands‑on community workshops that spark imagination and inspire lifelong learning.

 Some of the programs the Eloise Pepper Arts Education Funds makes possible:

-• Rainy Months Series—a fun and educational series that emphasizes a shared experience of both the child and the adults in their lives.
-With funds from the Eloise Pepper Arts Education program, we can offer free and reduced tickets.
+Rainy Months Series—a fun and educational program designed to create a shared experience for children and the adults in their lives.
+Thanks to support from the Eloise Pepper Arts Education Fund, we are able to offer free and reduced‑price tickets, ensuring families throughout our community can enjoy live theatre together.

 More about Eloise Pepper: